PalmerAL/min-vim-mode/README.md

 * Press f to search for links (or F to open the link in a new tab)
 * Press j to scroll down
 * Press k to scroll up
+* Press gg to scroll to the top
+* Press G to scroll to the bottom
+* Press yy to copy the current url

 Many of the remaining shortcuts in Min can also be customized to use single characters from the preferences page.